MacLaurinGroup/mgsql/README.md

   .log()                    <- Log the SQL to the console .removeNull()             <- Remove any keys that are null .removeErrantPeriod()     <- Remove the period on any keys that start with .
+  .removeKeys(..)           <- Remove the keys from the result payload

   async .run()      <- Return the count with the rows
 ```